ekkus93/sparkle_motion/docs/ARCHITECTURE.md

-- `production_agent` exposes HTTP surfaces that mirror its ADK timeline so the Colab UI (and future CLIs) can introspect long-running jobs. `GET /status` requires a `run_id` and returns the latest `StepExecutionRecord` timeline, current stage, attempt counts, QA state, and pause/stop flags.
+- `production_agent` exposes HTTP surfaces that mirror its ADK timeline so the Colab UI (and future CLIs) can introspect long-running jobs. `GET /status` requires a `run_id` and returns the latest `StepExecutionRecord` timeline, current stage, attempt counts, and pause/stop flags.
 Polling every 3–5 seconds keeps the on-notebook dashboard in sync without resorting to ad hoc log scraping.
-- `GET /artifacts` accepts `run_id` (and optional `stage`/`step_id`) and emits structured asset manifests per stage: base-image thumbnails, dialogue WAVs, per-shot MP4s, QA report URIs, and final assembly outputs.
+- `GET /artifacts` accepts `run_id` (and optional `stage`/`step_id`) and emits structured asset manifests per stage: base-image thumbnails, dialogue WAVs, per-shot MP4s, and final assembly outputs.
 Assets always arrive as typed URIs (`artifact://` or `file://` in dev) so the UI can embed imagery/audio/video controls without guessing locations.
-- The `qa_publish` stage must contribute a manifest entry with `artifact_type="video_final"`, `artifact_uri`, the `local_path` used by
-	production_agent (when it saved into `/content`), and a signed `download_url` when the file only exists in ArtifactService.
-This contract guarantees that operators—and the Colab dashboard—can surface a verified final video without re-parsing StepExecutionRecords.
+- The `finalize` stage must contribute a manifest entry with `artifact_type="video_final"`, `artifact_uri`, the `local_path` used by production_agent (when it saved into `/content`), and a signed `download_url` when the file only exists in ArtifactService.
+This contract guarantees that operators—and the Colab dashboard—can surface the final video without re-parsing StepExecutionRecords.
 - Control endpoints `POST /pause`, `POST /resume`, and `POST /stop` wrap the underlying orchestration state machine.
 Each accepts `{"run_id": ...}`,